IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

     yhat = model.predict(row)
     ```

 2. This code in the notebook saves the model in Monitor.
-Make sure you replace the `co` in the model name to youro own initials  `power_extra_trees_model_co.mod`
+Make sure you replace the `co` in the model name to your own
+initials  `power_extra_trees_model_co.mod`

     ```
     from iotfunctions.db import Database